zuhlke/engineering-posts/micro-frontends-with-angular-and-stenciljs.md

 }
 ```

 I will not be going to write a StencilJS tutorial at this place.
 But one thing I need to mention.
 Stencil provides several [output targets](https://stenciljs.com/docs/output-targets).
 We actually want to have a single file bundle which would be the `dist-custom-elements-bundle` out target.
 Unfortunately, this has been deprecated.
 We use its successor `dist-custom-elements`.
 It does basically the same thing but produces a js file per component.
 This is the better way because it is better to load several smaller bundles than a large one.
 It will also be better for leveraging `http2`.
-We would prefer a single file because it means less file handling in our frontend's, but we can work with that.
+We would prefer a single file because it means less file handling in our frontends, but we can work with that.

 ```json
 outputTargets: [